The GNL Podcast

 • Standardised structure helps clinicians learn faster and retain more

-Steps to success
+Steps to building technology confidence

 Step 1: Identify one diabetes technology you currently avoid discussing due to uncertainty.

-Step 3: Create a short, repeatable explanation you can confidently use with patients or colleagues.
+Step 3: Create a short, repeatable explanation you can use confidently with patients or colleagues.

 Dr Inge Van Boxelaer is an endocrinologist based in Belgium and the founder of Diabetotech.
 With over a decade of clinical experience, she specialises in diabetes technology education, focusing on CGM, insulin pumps, AID systems, and emerging innovations.
 Her work bridges clinical practice, independent education, and future-focused learning.